Proven-Paradox/shaper-system/Handbook.md

 You may take this Lesson once per Hero Tier, choosing a different Ability each time.

 #### Advantageous Recovery
-When you strike a foe’s [Elemental weakness](#elemental), you regain MP equal to half your [Base Magic Offense](#base-physicalmental-offensedefense), up to a maximum equal to the MP used to perform the Ability.
+When you strike a foe’s [Elemental weakness](#elemental), you regain MP equal to half your [Hero Tier](#hero-tier), up to a maximum equal to the MP used to perform the Ability.
 Striking multiple times or foes with an Ability does not restore HP or MP more than once.

 #### Aggressive Provocation
 You may apply [Guardian Strike](#guardian-strike) on any Ability that targets a foe you have [Provoked](#provoke).
 When striking multiple opponents, use your Offense bonus as normal for foes you have not Provoked.